 Updated by Linode

-date command displays the current system date and time, including day-of-week, month, time, timezone, and year.
-For example:
+date command displays the current system date and time, including the day of the week, month, time, timezone, and year:

 date has many display formatting options.
 Provide

-date with the formatting string by prefixing it with a plus sign as follows:
+date with the formatting string by prefixing it with a plus sign: